andybee/async-find/README.md

 If all functions reject, the function itself rejects with a specific `ExhaustionError`.
 This can be identified by checking the `code` property on the error object equals `ERR_FUNCTIONS_EXHAUSTED`.

+`ExhaustionError` objects have an `internalErrors` property, an Array of each rejected error that occured whilst iterating the Promises.

 ## Example

 ```